 Leather.
 It’s the big one when it comes to avoiding animal products in shoes.
 However, it’s not the only thing to look out for.
 Lot’s of shoes that appear to be vegan are made with glue containing animal products.
 So if you want to be absolutely sure that your shoes are vegan make sure they are either PETA approved and/or produced by a vegan brand.

 Vegan Beauty Products – Vegan Makeup and More!

-Sheep’s wool oil, shark liver oil, animal hair, are regularly used to make make-up.
+A lot of make-up contains sheep’s wool oil, shark liver oil, and animal hair byproducts.
 Additionally, ingredients like milk, beeswax, and honey are found in a lot of beauty products like creams, lotions, chapstick.
 Finally, many popular brands test their products on animals which means they are not cruelty-free and not vegan.

 If you want to make sure that your beauty products are vegan there are a few things you can do.
 First, the website Leaping Bunny is a great resource for finding cruelty-free beauty brands and products.
 Secondly, many brands are starting to label their products as vegan on the packaging.
 Finally, if you want a list of items to look out for when looking for vegan beauty products check out this article.

 Animal products are in a lot of medicines.
 Capsules are often made from gelatin, and lactose is a common ingredient in medicine.
 Even sheep’s wool is used to produce certain vitamin D products.